sedhossein/clean-code-with-clear-coder/README.md

 - uh,the most dangres killers, are deadlines :c  finish them to come back to relaxing ...

 - in every position and conditions, have your business for yourself, work for it ;)

+- Today Is Not All Of Your Life, You should Have Work Tommorrow!
+Keep Learning Every Time .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna